Find answers to common questions.

 PayPal Giving Fund will keep this policy under review.
 A summary of all complaints appears in our annual reports, and we will reflect and comment on how feedback will shape improvements to future services.

-If you already have a PayPal Giving Fund account on our old platform, visit Questions About Re-enroling below.
+If you already have a PayPal Giving Fund account on our old platform, visit Questions about enrolling below.
 If you’re new to PayPal Giving Fund, follow the steps below:

-Log in to your PayPal Giving Fund account with the same email and password you use to log in to your charity’s PayPal account.
-You’ll find the Log In button at the top of the page, next to the menu when you visit paypal.com/givingfund.
+Log in to your PayPal Giving Fund account with the same email address and password you use to log in to your charity’s PayPal account.
+You’ll find the Log In button at the top of the page, next to the menu when you visit PayPal.com/givingfund.

 You can retrieve your PayPal email address and password from the PayPal website.
 Click Log In on the PayPal website, then on the next screen click “Forgotten your email address or password?” and follow the instructions.